sallaumen/elixir_neural_network_labs/elixir_project/image_recognition_neural_networks/lib/numeric_recognition/README.md

-# Image Recognition Neural Network (IRNW)
+# Image Recognition Neural Network (IRNW) - MNIST

-* This project got created using [José Valim's Tutorial](https://www.youtube.com/watch?v=fPKMmJpAGWc).
-  Every code currently in this project is inspired in this tutorial
+### This is an implementation using Elixir NX to MNIST problem

 #Results:

 ![Result](result.png)

+- This project got created using [José Valim's Tutorial](https://www.youtube.com/watch?v=fPKMmJpAGWc).
+Every code currently in this project is inspired in his tutorial.